Column Five: Clients

 Column Five has worked with a diverse range of clients, from startups to Fortune 500 companies, across various industries, including technology, finance, healthcare, and education.
 Notable clients include Instacart, Dropbox, Uber, Coinbase, JP Morgan Payments, SentinelOne, Netflix, Microsoft, Intuit, Metlife, and Roblox.
 Column Five has also worked with nonprofits such as Teach for America, International Rescue Committee, and Girls Who Code.

 Works

-Column Five has received several industry accolades for excellence in design, storytelling, and digital marketing.
+Column Five has received several industry accolades for excellence in design, storytelling, digital, and content marketing.
 One of Column Five's most notable projects is the "Child of the 90s" ad produced for Internet Explorer's "Browser You Loved to Hate" campaign.
 The viral video amassed 50 million views, ranked #3 on AdWeeks Top 10 Viral Ads of 2013, won a Gold award in the Best Film category for Ads of the World January 2013, and received nominations for both the Webby Awards and Mashie Awards.
 "Child of the 90s" also received significant media coverage in publications such as Time.

-In 2019, their “Searching for Salai” podcast series for SAP won the Content Marketing Institute's Content Marketing Award for Best Podcast/Audio Series and Content Marketing Project of the Year.
-The organization's work has also been featured in publications such as Forbes, Fast Company, and The Atlantic.
+In 2019, Column Five's “Searching for Salai” podcast series for SAP won the Content Marketing Institute's Content Marketing Award for Best Podcast/Audio Series and Content Marketing Project of the Year.
+The project was selected from nearly 1,100 entries submitted to the 2019 Content Marketing Awards.
+Their work has also been featured in publications such as Forbes, Fast Company, and The Atlantic.

+Column Five has been recognized by Built In as one of the top content marketing agencies to know, cited for its interdisciplinary approach spanning animation, white papers, and social media content.